-On the other hand, too much water also causes serious problems, especially for disposal systems based on percolation into the soil.
+Too much water, on the other hand, also causes serious problems, especially for disposal systems based on percolation in the soil.
 When the nature of the soil does not allow absorption of large quantities of water, the water level will rise in the soak pit or septic tank, which will sooner or later overflow.
 It will no longer be possible to flush the toilets and sewage will spread over the ground.